machikoyasuda/reaction-jsdoc/README.md

 2. Run `npm run docs`
 3. Open `file:///tmp/reaction-docs/index.html` in your browser.

 > ProTip: Did you get an error?
-Run the command in verbose mode to see where it broke: `jsdoc . --configure .reaction/jsdoc/jsdoc.json`
+Run the command in verbose mode to see where it broke: `jsdoc . --verbose --configure .reaction/jsdoc/jsdoc.json`

 ## how to write docs